fr0gs/hugo-esteban-blog/site/content/posts/how-to-choose-your-next-tech-side-project.md

 ## Solve a real problem

 By far the easiest to stick to.
 If you are lucky enough to come accross a real problem you realize you could automate or build a software solution for it, you hit a gold mine.
-You have the motivation to craft something new with the added advantage of being useful for yourself or a group of people.
+You have the motivation to craft something new with the added advantagse of being useful for yourself or a group of people.

 An example of this could be that you participate in a cultural center in your neighborhood, and you notice they are having some trouble managing the activities, letting people know about the offer and providing a way of proposing new ones.
 Hence, you roll up your sleeves and decide to create a web application to cover those use cases.